legion-platform/legion/docs/source/inst_cluster_installation.rst

 That's all, starting this moment, you can:

-- To manage model trainings
+- Manage model trainings

-- To manage model packaging
+- Manage model packaging

-- To manage model deployments
+- Manage model deployments

-- To ask deployed models for prediction
+- Ask deployed models for prediction

-- To make A/B tests for model deployments
+- Make A/B tests for model deployments

-- To analyze train and performance metrics
+- Analyze train and performance metrics

-- To send feedback for previously made predictions
+- Send feedback for previously made predictions